Tyil/website/_tutorials/freebsd-mailserver-part-3-imap-and-sasl-with-dovecot.md

 other parameters used to connect to the database.
 You may have to update the `125` as well, as this has to be identical to the `UID` of `postfix`.

-As a sidenote, if you are following this tutorial on a machine that does **not** support Blowfish in the default glib, which is nearly every GNU+Linux setup, you **can not** use `BLF-CRYPT` as the `default_pass_scheme`.
+As a side note, if you are following this tutorial on a machine that does **not** support Blowfish in the default glib, which is nearly every GNU+Linux setup, you **can not** use `BLF-CRYPT` as the `default_pass_scheme`.
 You will have to settle for the `SHA-512` scheme instead.